abdulajet/testspm/README.md

     }
     ```

-4. The sdk processes the push notification and will invoke the appropriate `NXMStitchClientDelegate` delegate methods
+4. The sdk processes the push notification and will invoke the appropriate `NXMClientDelegate` delegate methods

     ```objective-c
     - (void)incomingCall:(nonnull NXMCall *)call;